We put your pet’s health first!

 Expanding on her interests in medicine and animal care, she then went on to receive her Doctor of Veterinary Medicine from the University of California Davis School of Veterinary Medicine in 2001.
 Ever a local gal inside she returned to Castro Valley to establish her practice in the field, helping animals and their human caretakers alike.

-Dr. Rene` Gandolfi, D.V.M.Dr.
-Rene Gandolfi, founder and chief veterinarian at Castro Valley Companion Animal Hospital, brings extraordinary experience and resources to the hospital.
-Dr. Gandolfi graduated second in his class from UC Davis School of Veterinary Medicine in 1981 and attended their yearly symposium; he has served the Castro Valley Community since 1987.
+Dr. Rene Gandolfi, founder of Castro Valley Companion Animal Hospital, brings extraordinary experience and resources to the hospital.
+Dr. G, as we fondly call him, graduated 2nd in his class at UC Davis School of Veterinary Medicine in 1981 and continues to attend their yearly symposiums.
+After his graduation, he began to serve the Castro Valley Community since 1987.

-Dr. Karen Harper, D.V.M.Dr.
-Harper has been with Castro Valley Companion Animal Hospital since October 2016.
-She grew up in rural Fresno County and around A LOT of animals.
-She always knew she wanted to work with them.
-Dr. Harper later attended UC Davis as an undergraduate studying zoology, and then went on to receive her Doctorate of Veterinary Medicine from the University of California Davis School of Veterinary Medicine, and has been practicing in the East Bay since 2000.
-She currently lives with her husband, two daughters, 3 cats, and a mouse!
+Dr. Karen Harper grew up in Fresno County.
+She grew up around A LOT of animals her entire life, and always knew she wanted to work with them.
+Dr. Harper later attended UC Davis as an undergraduate studying zoology, and then went on to receive her Doctorate of Veterinary Medicine from the University of California Davis School of Veterinary Medicine and has been practicing in the East Bay Area since 2000.

 Our support staff: